Over the next 5 years Universal Credit will replace:

 - You’ll need to apply for and manage your Universal Credit (UC) claim online

-- You’ll no longer receive different benefits on different days.
+- You’ll no longer receive benefits on different days.
 You’ll receive one larger payment, paid directly into your bank account once a month

 - If you’re a couple living together and both of you are claiming UC, you’ll generally receive one joint monthly payment